suyashcjoshi/SimpleJavaInfluxDB/README.md

 ## What this project does?

 This project shows how to connect a simple Java command line application created using [Maven](https://maven.apache.org) and the light weight [InfluxDB v3 client SDK](https://github.com/InfluxCommunity/influxdb3-java) to authenticate and then perform writing and query sample data to the cloud hosted bucket.

-### HelloInfluxDB Class
+The key class is *HelloInfluxDB.java* that has complete logic.